 Holiday Lights at Veterans Park

-This patriotic holiday celebration at the Cherokee Veterans Park in Canton GA offers a 2-mile drive featuring over a million twinkling Christmas lights.
+This patriotic holiday celebration at the Cherokee Veterans Park in Canton GA offers a 2-mile drive featuring over a million twinkling Christmas lights in North Georgia.

 It includes two drive-thru tunnels, animated displays, and a 1/4-mile devoted to each branch of the US military.